EthanMerrill/100-Days-of-Code/journal.md

 # Day 30

 First on the agenda today is cleanup.
 I have a few hundred lines of random strings, hardly in functions.
 So I need to clean up!

+It is modularized, but as it turns out, running over 100,000 tests does not go smoothly, particularly on a single core.
+Additionally, the more I read the more it seems I am going about this the wrong way.
+The consensus seems to be that optimization isn't terribly useful for these algorithms.
+Great.

+# Day 31
+Most of this day was spend untangling existing code from fastquant so that I can just use the package its based on called This goes straight to the source, and using a package I will need anyway, I can source all data from the Polygon api, instead of half yahoo, half polygon.
+Although backtrader is feature rich, its also incredibly object oriented and thoroughly documented.
+The documentation is great, but frankly I'm just not used to working so deeply with OOB concepts in Python yet.

+# Day 32

+Back to free code camp a little.
+I've decided I want to implement the live trading algorithm without an external library, I think it will be faster if I do it quick and dirty instead of trying to slog through a rudementary understanding of backtrader.

+- [x] Finish ES6
+- [ ] Start Regular Expressions